jaywang98/jaywang98.github.io/source/_posts/Google Cloud Compute Engine -- A Toy GPU Experiment.md

     <img src="homepage.png", width="80%">
 </center>

-Secondly, you can set your perfered VM name, region, disk and so on.
-And for Machine Configuration, just click GPU to pick up GPU type.
+Secondly, some basic settings, like VM name, region, disk and so on should be put in.
+And especially, for the Machine Configuration, just click GPU to pick up the target GPU type.

-And especially, to avoid some annoying cuda configuration, you can click the Switch Image bottom in the Boot Disk buttom and select your favourite image among different OS system, disk size and cuda version.
+To avoid some annoying cuda configurations, you can just click the _Switch Image_ bottom in the _Boot Disk_ buttom and select your favourite image among different OS system, disk size and cuda version.

 <center>
     <img src="image.png", width="80%">